Today, Eastern Cemetery covers an area of approximately 67.700 m2.

 The soldiers' chapel, which is located in the south of the cemetery, was built in 1916 according to the plans of Theodor Prachensky.

-Other important gravesites are:
+Some of the other important gravesites are:

 *Photo source: www.wikipedia.org